Minute to Win It (American game show): Gameplay

-Contestants are presented with a blueprint for the first challenge (level) and must successfully complete a game within 15 minutes to move past the first level and advance to the next level.
+Contestant(s) are presented with a blueprint for the first challenge (level) and must successfully complete a game within one minute to move past the first level and advance to the next level.
 The challenges are games that require contestants to perform tasks with various household items (such as releasing a balloon's air to blow a certain number of plastic cups off of a table, or rolling marbles at an upright-standing pencil in order to knock it over).
-Contestants who can complete all ten challenges win the show's top prize ($1,000,000 in the NBC version, $250,000 in the GSN version).
+Contestants who can complete all ten challenges win the show's top prize ($1,000,000 in the NBC version & $250,000 in the GSN version).

 The difficulty of the games progressively increases throughout the show.
-If time expires or the conditions of the game cannot be fulfilled (such as exhausting any allotted attempts or breaking a rule within a challenge), the contestant loses a "life", three of which are provided throughout the game.
-Contestants who lose all three of their lives have their game end and their winnings drop to the previous milestone they passed.
+If time expires or the conditions of the game cannot be fulfilled (such as exhausting any allotted attempts or breaking a rule), the contestant(s) loses a "life", three of which are provided throughout the game.
+Contestant(s) who lose all three of their lives have their game end and their winnings drop to the previous milestone they passed.
 After successfully completing a game, contestants can leave with the amount of money already won before seeing the blueprint for their next level.
 If they elect to play the game, however, they cannot walk away until that level is complete or they have exhausted all three of their lives.

 Episodes featuring celebrity contestants competing for charities and teams of two contestants tweak these rules slightly.
-In celebrity episodes, all levels are milestones, while in episodes featuring teams of two contestants, some games are played by both, while others are played solo.
+In celebrity episodes, all levels are milestones, while in episodes featuring teams of two contestants, some games are played by both, while others are played solo and lives are shared between the two contestants with the same rules applying.
 A contestant can only make three consecutive attempts at solo games (including re-attempts following losing a life; an intervening team game does not reset this count).
-After a contestant makes three attempts, the other contestant is forced to attempt the next solo game.
+After a contestant makes three attempts, the other contestant is forced to attempt the next solo game.This rule was removed in season 2's produced episodes.